Double-double: Triple-doubles in the NBA

+During the 2017 NBA season on February 10, 2017, Warriors forward Draymond Green became the first player in NBA history to achieve a triple double without scoring 10 points.
+Green had 11 rebounds, 10 assists, 10 steals and 4 points while contributing to his team's victory over the Memphis Grizzlies 122–107.

 There has been occasional controversy surrounding triple-doubles made when a player achieves the feat with a late rebound.
 Players with nine rebounds in a game have sometimes been accused of deliberately missing a shot late in the game in order to recover the rebound.
 One such case involved a player shooting at his own team's basket.
 On March 16, 2003, the Cleveland Cavaliers were up 120–95 against the Utah Jazz with four seconds left in the fourth quarter.
-Following an inbounded ball, Cavaliers guard Ricky Davis shot the ball off his own team's basket to secure the final rebound for a triple double.
+Following an inbounded ball, Cavaliers guard Ricky Davis shot the ball off his own team's basket to secure the final rebound for a triple-double.
 The move was criticized by players, coaches, and the media.
 To deter this, NBA rules allow rebounds to be nullified if the shot is determined not to be a legitimate scoring attempt.

-Russell Westbrook holds the NBA record for career triple-doubles with 198.
-He and Oscar Robertson are the only two players to average a triple-double over a season, with Robertson achieving the feat once and Westbrook achieving the feat four times.
+Russell Westbrook holds the NBA record for career triple-doubles with 205.
+He, Oscar Robertson and Nikola Jokić are the only three players to average a triple-double over a season, with Robertson and Jokić achieving the feat once and Westbrook achieving the feat four times.
+Magic Johnson holds the playoff record for career triple-doubles with 30.